crowdsourcing-class/crowdsourcing-class.github.io/syllabus.md

 - Next generation interfaces
 - Soylent word processor ("it's made of people"), VizWiz - an iPhone app for blind people, Games with a Purpose
 ####Reading
-	- "The Wisdom of Crowds" Chapter 6 - Society Does Exist
+	- "The Wisdom of Crowds" Chapter 8 - Science
 	- [Soylent : A Word Processor with a Crowd Inside](readings/downloads/hci/Soylent.pdf), a plugin for MS Word which allows users to have their work edited by Turkers.
 	- [VizWiz: Nearly Real-time Answers to Visual Questions](readings/downloads/hci/Vizwiz.pdf), an app which uses MTurk to help blind people with simple tasks, like finding matching socks or reading the nutrition labels.
 	- [Games with a purpose](readings/downloads/hci/GWAP.pdf), clever ideas for tricking people into having fun so you don't have to pay them to label your data.